 • A pioneer in laparoscopic surgery in the region

-• 10 years working experience in Sweden, Gothenburg University hospital
+• More than 15 years working experience in Sweden, Gothenburg University hospital

 • Works both in Lithuania and Sweden, speaks fluent English and Swedish